 Pompeii Ticket Prices

-Right now, a ticket for adults costs €16.
+Right now, a pompeii ruins tickets for adults costs €16.
 But starting in January 2023, it will go up to €18.
 If you’re an EU citizen aged 18 to 25, Visitors can get a reduced ticket for just €2.
 This ticket lets visitors visit Pompeii and Villa Regina.
 Remember, each month on the first Sunday, visitors can get in for free!
 But make sure to grab their ticket fast because they run out quickly while visiting.

 Best Sites to see in Pompeii Ancient City